Aeomanate/CPPNewbieMentoring/README.md

 Each folder contains only a task description in the main branch.
 Students guide:

 0. Install git: https://git-scm.com/install/
-1. Fork the repository once: https://github.com/Aeomanate/CPPNewbieMentoring/fork
+1. Fork the repository once: (fork guide)[https://github.com/Aeomanate/CPPNewbieMentoring/fork]
 2. Clone your fork locally in the first time
    <details>
       <summary>Clone guide</summary>